pagopa/aks-microservice-chart-blueprint/README.md

 Some of the key benefits of this chart are:

-- Highly secure environment thanks to Secret Store CSI Provider;
+- Highly secure environment thanks to `Workload Identity` and secrets load by SecretProviderClass;
 - Ingress HTTPS connection;
 - Improved scalability and reliability thanks to **Keda**;
 - Simpified way to setup secrets and configMaps

+> ⚠️ The 7.x version drop compatibility to podIdentity and use workload identity

 ## Architecture